5 ways to organise your email inbox for greater productivity

 30 January 2017

 There are many suggestions out there on how we can better manage our inbox and email communications, but some of them aren’t that practical for the majority of people to use.
-Luckily by using a few of the inbuilt tools in your inbox and some time management skills, you can streamline your inbox, read and process incoming mail more effectively and become more productive.
+Luckily by using a few of the inbuilt tools in your inbox and some time management skills, you can organise your email inbox, read and process incoming mail more effectively and become more productive.

 1. Unsubscribe, unsubscribe, unsubscribe

-Of course if there’s a weekly newsletter you love seeing in your inbox and enjoy reading as soon as it arrives then keep on subscribing, but if you keep receiving weekly “offers” from that stationary supply company you placed an order with once, several months ago, then hit unsubscribe.
+Of course if there’s a weekly newsletter you love seeing in your inbox and enjoy reading as soon as it arrives then keep on subscribing, but if you keep receiving weekly “offers” from that stationary supply company you placed an order with once, then hit unsubscribe.
 Don’t forget there’s nothing to stop you from re-subscribing if you find yourself missing a newsletter.

 2. Make use of rules and folders